thiloklein/matchingMarkets/README.md

 library(matchingMarkets)
 ```

-Java Note 1: If you get a Java error such as `JAVA_HOME cannot be determined from the Registry`, this can be resolved by installing a Java version (i.e. 64-bit Java or 32-bit Java) that fits to the type of R version that you are using (i.e. 64-bit R or 32-bit R).
+Java Note 1: If you get a Java error such as `JAVA_HOME cannot be determined from the Registry`, this can be resolved by either running `install.packages()` with the `INSTALL_opts = "--no-multiarch"` argument or by installing a Java version (i.e. 64-bit Java or 32-bit Java) that fits to the type of R version that you are using (i.e. 64-bit R or 32-bit R).
 This problem can easily effect Windows 7 users, since they might have installed a version of Java that is different than the version of R they are using.
 See [this post](https://www.r-statistics.com/2012/08/how-to-load-the-rjava-package-after-the-error-java_home-cannot-be-determined-from-the-registry/) and download the Java version from the [Oracle website](http://www.java.com/en/download/manual.jsp).

 Java Note 2: If the installation of the dependent `rJava` package fails with [configuration failed for package ‘rJava’](https://stackoverflow.com/questions/3311940/r-rjava-package-install-failing), this can be fixed in Linux by `$ sudo apt-get install r-cran-rjava`.